 Carol K. Walsh received a BFA Degree from Carnegie Mellon University.
 For the first fifteen years of her professional life, she maintained a full-time studio and exhibited nationally, winning major awards, including two at an international exhibit at the Carnegie Museum in Pittsburgh.
 A highlight of Carol's career was having one-person shows, including an exhibit of her fiber sculptures, at the prestigious Franz Bader Gallery in Washington D.C.
 Nationally, Carol has presented multiple workshops on color theory, design and creativity.
 She has also taught art at several colleges, and lectured at conferences.

 Currently Carol creates in the medium that best expresses her current visions.
 Carol's love of photography began forty years ago in a self-constructed darkroom and has evolved throughout the development of digital technology.
-As a photographer she is interested in the colors, and patterns imbedded in nature.
+As a photographer she is interested in the colors, and patterns embedded in nature, as well as the symbols invoked by her life -related stories, experiences and discoveries .

-In addition to her photographs, Carol also combines watercolor washes with actual photographs to create photo-paintings, that she prints on her 24" wide printer.
-In addition, she creates multi-media, mythical drawings, which she then photographs and prints to sell.
+In addition to her photographs, Carol also combines watercolor washes and/or original photographs to create photo-paintings and photo-collages that she prints on her 24" wide printer with archival paper and inks.

 With each medium utilized, Carol considers herself to be a visionary artist, who combines her love of psychology and art by seeing the world as symbolically vivid.
 Through art, she explores, enhances, and expresses her unique humanistic, and spiritual vision of the world.